-Traveling to Kenya in 2006 to paint, a London-based artist Alla Tkachuk volunteered art workshops in local schools and discovered that the aspects of education that encourage creativity were severely limited.
-This led Alla to establish MASK in 2007.
+Alla Tkachuk volunteered art workshops in local schools and discovered that the aspects of education for creativity there were severely limited.
+This led Alla to establish the Mobile Art School in Kenya (MASK) in 2007.

 MASK Trustee Dr Lyndsay Bird

 Dr Nicholas Addison, Visiting Fellow at UCL Institute of Education, University of London, and author of Understanding Art Education (2010), Art Critics and Art Historians in Schools (2003), En-Quire: Critical Minds (2006), co-editor of Learning to Teach Art and Design in the Secondary School (2007) and Debates in Art and Design Education (2012), UK.

 To succeed, young people need to be creative - inventive, resourceful and imaginative.